Heart Valve Disease

 Symptoms and Causes

-What are the symptoms of heart valve disease?
+What are the symptoms?

 - Edema (swelling of the ankles, feet or abdomen).

 - Chest discomfort, especially when you exert yourself.